 We believe in bringing the audience closer, inviting them to connect with what’s happening on stage, whether through subject matter, location, or the way performers directly address the audience bridging the divide between watching and participating.
 The success and impact of Protein’s performance and participation programme has grown nationally and international over the last twenty years and in 2016, Protein was again nominated (having won the accolade in 2011) for the best Independent Company at the National Dance Awards

-Protein has toured throughout the UK and internationally with its acclaimed productions including LOL (lots of love) (2010); Border Tales in its original version (2013) and May Contain Food (2015).
-In addition to on-stage works, Luca has created outdoor shows including Windows in Progress (2014) and (In)visible Dancing which, has now been commissioned thirteen times and reached an audience of over 130,000 people.
+Protein has toured throughout the UK and internationally with its acclaimed productions including LOL (lots of love) (2010); Border Tales in its original version (2013), May Contain Food (2015) and The Little Prince (2018).
+In addition to on-stage works, Luca has created outdoor shows including Windows in Progress (2014) and (In)visible Dancing which, has now been commissioned thirteen times and reached an audience of over 159,000 people.

 In 2016 the company was commissioned by BBC World Service (with a global reach of 166 million) to restage an excerpt of Border Tales for their Identity season.
 Following a successful run at the Edinburgh Fringe Festival 2017 to sold-out audiences and to critical acclaim, Protein will continue to tour Border Tales into spring 2018.

 Protein’s The Little Prince, based on the world-famous philosophical novella by Antoine de Saint-Exupéry, premiered at DanceEast, Ipswich in 2018 before completing an extensive spring and summer 2019 tour, which included two sell out shows at the International Dance Center Theater in Shanghai.
 The Little Prince returns for an Autumn tour, before arriving at The Place, London, for Christmas, 2019.
 The show will be adapted to be a part of the Rural Touring Dance Initiative in early 2020.